akbartus/A-Frame-Component-Stencil-Cube/README.md

 <img alt="Screenshot" src="img/screenshot.jpg" width="600">

 ### **Description / Rationale**
 This is a component, which which demonstrates stencil buffer feature enabled through Three.Js library and A-Frame.
 With the stencil buffer you can hide or show parts of mesh objects.
 The given component creates a magic cube, where each cube face shows or hides certain 3D models.
 The project was inspired by Tamani Coding (Genka)'s <a href="https://github.com/tamani-coding/threejs-stencil-buffer-example">work</a>.
+The component can be used in product demonstration and other creative undertakings.

 ### **Instructions**
 To see the component at work add "stencil-cube" component to any empty entity.
 The component has the following attributes: